 At speeds up to 100mph, Garlick would fling his super charged Alvis from the flat up the steep walls of the bank till the edges of his tyres hit the dangerous sand at the bank’s lip.
 “It was enough to bring a gasp of horror to the most harden racing enthusiast.”

 Phil Garlick, according to the article, “took risks few other drivers would attempt.
 They all came off.
 Except one.”

 I guess the caller’s dad, by calling someone ‘Phil Garlick’ was suggesting they were a high risk-taker, perhaps excessively so.

 Garlick’s death on the track on 8 January 1927, as his car hurtled over the lip, sounded the death-knell of Maroubra, which had already taken the lives of several car drivers and motorcyclists.
 Today it lies buried under a public housing estate.

 The oral history in the family has been that the mechanic rode with the driver, but Dad was late on Phil Garlick’s fateful day and missed the start of the race.
 I think that story is likely a fiction.
-I haven’t seen any photos to suggest the mechanic rode with the driver.
+I haven’t seen any photos to suggest the mechanic rode with the driver; and certainly didn't in the model of car Garlick was driving when he was killed.
 I don’t even know if Dad was present when Garlick crashed to his death.